-¶ 25 We have addressed this issue in numerous cases, and we have recognized that there may be a "series of events" that begins with a taking.
+We have addressed this issue in numerous cases, and we have recognized that there may ¶ 25 be a "series of events" that begins with a taking.
 The "series of events" includes attempts to recover and/or to keep the property taken, and also includes a physical confrontation, all of which correspond to a "single incident or occurrence" that amounts to robbery.
 People v.
 Brown, 76 Ill.
 App.
 2d 362 (1966); See also People v.
 Chambliss, 69 Ill.
 App.
 2d 459 (1966), and People v.
 Kennedy, 10 Ill.
 App.
 3d 519 (1973).
 In Chambliss, the defendant snatched the victim's wallet, and an accomplice threw the victim to the ground when the victim started to chase the defendant.
 The court held that the use of force after the taking made the crime a robbery.
-Chambliss, 69 III.
+Chambliss, 69 Ill.
 App.
 2d 459.
 Similarly, in People v.
-Brown, 76 III.
+Brown, 76 Ill.
 App.
 2d 362, the defendant snatched the victim's wallet and struck the victim when the victim reached for the wallet.
 Again, it was contended that there was no robbery as force was used after the defendant had obtained the wallet.
 The Brown court concluded that the series of events created a single incident of robbery, and force was the means used to accomplish the taking.
 In People v.
-Kennedy, 10 III.
+Kennedy, 10 Ill.
 App.
-3d 519, the defendant struck him.
+3d 519, the defendant took cash from a service station, and when an employee demanded the money, the defendant struck him.
 The courts in Brown and Kennedy held that those defendants committed robberies, even though the defendants possessed the stolen cash before striking the victims.
 Thus, in this case, the robbery continued because Larkins continued to use physical force to hold onto the money he had taken.